sejogit28/sejogit28/README.md

 - I'm interested in:
 - - Web development using various technologies from the .NET ecosystem and the MERN stack
 - - XR Development and 3d model creation using various technologies such as Blender, Unity, Aframe/ARJs etc.
+- -Using different architectures and different design patterns to solve different user problems.
-- 🌱 I’m currently learning how to create, deploy and maintain React based frontend projects, .Net Web Api's and XR apps.
-I'm also continuing to refine how I talk to the database.
+- 🌱 I’m currently creating, deploying and maintaining React based frontend projects, .Net Web Api's, Blazor(WASM and Server) and XR apps.
 - 📫 You can reach me at:
 - - My linkedin -- https://www.linkedin.com/in/sean-joseph-41ab49114
 - - My personal blog -- https://tender-bohr-ca754b.netlify.app